New EnglandFarm Guide

 Plan a Better Massachusetts Blueberry Day

 Blueberry season changes quickly.
 Heat, rain, field traffic, bird pressure, and ripening cycles can change what is available from one day to the next.
-Check the farm's latest update, call the crop line if one is posted, and confirm hours, payment rules, container policies, pet rules, and whether the fields are open to pick-your-own visitors that day.
+Farm updates or crop lines usually carry the day's payment rules, container policies, pet rules, and pick-your-own field notes.

 Pick well